yianzhou/yianzhou.github.io/_posts/apple/2020-11-2-networking.md

 What it does on top of TCP is that it provides a way to seamlessly move traffic from the Wi-Fi interface over to the cellular interface whenever it realizes that Wi-Fi is not good enough, and it also allows to move the traffic back again so that your application is not consuming cellular data.
 It is also able to choose the best interface if you have a latency-sensitive and interactive flow.

 If you are building your application on top of the `URLSession` API, Multipath TCP sits just below this.
-It creates the so-called TCP Subflows.
+It creates the so-called TCP subflows.
 Those TCP subflows, one for each interface are actually full-fledged TCP connections, and MPTCP is in charge of making sure that the data gets sent over either of them.

 ![img](/assets/images/e2b857c6-f6d2-4377-acbb-9021b5c048a6.png)